Results for Arizona's ballot propositions | 2024 Election

 (From File)

-If approved by voters there, the measure will extend a half-cent sales tax for another 20 years, until Dec.
+If approved by voters in Maricopa County, the measure will extend a half-cent sales tax for another 20 years, until Dec.
 31, 2045.

 "This excise (sales) tax revenue would be used to build new freeways, widen existing freeways and highways, expand and rehabilitate the region’s arterial ‘grid’ street system, expand regional bus services, provide Americans with Disabilities Act (ADA) paratransit services, and expand the region’s high-capacity transit system," read a portion of the pamphlet.

-This is not a new tax that is being proposed, as people in Maricopa County have been paying the tax since the mid-1980s.
+This is not a new tax that is being proposed, as people in Maricopa County have been paying the tax since the mid-1980s, after voters approved the tax.